 We ordered our brunch from 4th Street Fillin' Station to-go and brought it back to our campsite.
 However, it is on my must-do list to go back and dine there.
 It is an open-air venue with indoor dining and a lovely outdoor dining area.
 The food was absolutely delectable.
 Their menu offers creative twists on American classics.
 My husband had the Pork Hash and devoured it with pleasure.
 He barely spoke a word and seemed so contented with his order.
 I opted for the Cauliflower Tacos which surpassed my expectations.

 Reservations at Jetty Park and Other Information

 Visiting Jetty Park without camping requires a day pass, which must be purchased in advance online.
 It is $15 per vehicle and is valid for the entire day.
 Jetty Park is open daily from 7am – 8pm.

 Reservations for camping can be made online.
 A two-night minimum is required for Friday night arrivals.
 Saturday is not available as a check-in day.

 The cabins are $120 per night and sleep four people total.
-Currently it is unclear as to when the cabins will be available for rent again.
-Camping costs from $27 to $39 a night off-season; in season it’s $37 to $49.
-If you do not have an RV or camper of your own, considering renting one.
+Camping costs from $27 to $39 a night off-season; in season it's $37 to $49.
+If you do not have an RV or camper of your own, consider renting one.